keycloak/kc-sig-fapi/README.md

 ### Run FAPI Conformance test plan

 1. Open https://localhost:8443
-2. Choose **FAPI-RW-ID2: with private key and mtls holder of key Test Plan** in test plans
+2. Click `Create a new test plan` button.
+3. Choose `FAPI-RW-ID2 (and OpenBankingUK): Authorization server test (latest version)` as Test Plan.
+4. Choose `Client Authentication Type` you want to test.
+5. Choose `plain_fapi` as FAPI Profile.
+6. Choose `plain_response` as FAPI Response Mode.
-3. Click `JSON` tab and paste content of [fapi-conformance-suite-configs/fapi-rw-id2-with-private-key-RS256-PS256.json](./fapi-conformance-suite-configs/fapi-rw-id2-with-private-key-RS256-PS256.json).
+7. Click `JSON` tab and paste content of the configuration.
+  * If you want to use private_key_jwt client authentication, use [fapi-conformance-suite-configs/fapi-rw-id2-with-private-key-PS256-PS256.json](./fapi-conformance-suite-configs/fapi-rw-id2-with-private-key-PS256-PS256.json) or [fapi-conformance-suite-configs/fapi-rw-id2-with-private-key-ES256-ES256.json](./fapi-conformance-suite-configs/fapi-rw-id2-with-private-key-ES256-ES256.json).
+  * If you want to use mtls client authentication, use [fapi-conformance-suite-configs/fapi-rw-id2-with-mtls-PS256-PS256.json](./fapi-conformance-suite-configs/fapi-rw-id2-with-mtls-PS256-PS256.json) or [fapi-conformance-suite-configs/fapi-rw-id2-with-mtls-ES256-ES256.json](./fapi-conformance-suite-configs/fapi-rw-id2-with-mtls-ES256-ES256.json).
-4. Click `Start Test Plan` button and follow the instructions.
+8. Click `Create Test Plan` button and follow the instructions.
 To proceed with the tests, You can authenticate using `john` account with password `john`.

-**Note: There is a known issue when using PS256/ES256 as request object signature alg.
-To proceed with all the test cases, we need to use RS256 instead of them currently.**
+When rejecting authentication scenario, you can use `mike` account with password `mike`.
+In this case, you need to click `No` button to cancel the authentication in the consent screen.

 ## How to deploy the servers on the internet